-Relations between servers and the kitchen staff can also be notoriously rocky.
-Anything that facilitates communication between all employees is a win for everyone involved. eLearning or social inspired learning programs can help make everyone’s job easier by communicating vital information just when employees and managers need it.
+Relations between servers and the kitchen staff can also be rocky.
+Anything that facilitates better communication between all employees is a win for everyone involved. eLearning or social inspired learning programs can help make everyone’s job easier by communicating vital information just when employees and managers need it.

 Does it actually work?

 You know what you should include, but what does a training program look like in real life?
 And, does it work?